-This recipe was taught to me by a wonderful lady from the South.
+This Corn Pudding recipe was taught to me by a wonderful lady from the South.
 The flavor of caramelized corn, sugar and vanilla is irresistible.
 If you make it with coconut oil, there is a light flavor from coconut although the vanilla covers up most of it.
-You can always use melted pareve margarine or vegetable oil.
+You can always use melted non dairy margarine or vegetable oil.
 I most often serve Corn Pudding when we’re having Skinless Fried Chicken.
 The sweet corn is the perfect counterpoint to the slightly salty fried chicken.
 They are a perfect match.
 No matter how many times I double the recipe, there are never any leftovers.

 Note: This recipe was originally made with butter.
 Definitely use butter if you’re serving it with a dairy meal.